Injng/gobase/README.md

 Gobase also supports loading in other games through SGF (Smart Game Format) files.
 To load in a game, click the file icon on the left sidebar and select the appropriate file ending in `.sgf`.
 You can then navigate through the game using the left and right arrow keys.
 Note that at this time, Gobase only supports move properites in SGF (i.e. `B` and `W`).

+A number of features are included to aid in the ease of your analysis/learning.
+You can save the state of your board at any moment, and return to that state at any moment thereafter.
+You can also save the moves you have made in SGF format, to import into other applications.
+Finally, you can save the entire game tree, along with any states that you have saved, in a savefile consisting of a JSON-serialized object.
+This savefile can be loaded in at any time to restore the state of the game.

 ## Developing